-Absent a specific law on the use of radio spectrum, the management and planning of radio spectrum has been regulated under general authorisation given in accordance with the Telecommunications Act to MOTC.
-The Office of Post and Telecommunications under the Ministry of Transportation and Communications (MOTC) is responsible for the planning of spectrum allocation while the NCC administrates the matters regarding detail to the spectrum management, frequency assignment, and radio interference.
+Absent a specific law on the use of radio spectrum, the management and planning of radio spectrum has been regulated under general authorisation given in accordance with the Fundamental Communications Act based on a decision entered into by the Executive Yuan in 2007 to MOTC.
+The Office of Post and Telecommunications under the Ministry of Transportation and Communications (MOTC) is responsible for the planning of spectrum allocation, while the NCC administrates the matters regarding detail to the spectrum management, frequency assignment, and radio interference.